Comprehensive Needs Assessment (CNA) ProcessCNA DocumentsCNA ResourcesHow do you conduct a comprehensive needs assessment (CNA)?

 i.
 Option 1:

-1. With the CLT, model how the process will work using 1 of the 8 areas (Demographics, Student Achievement, School Culture & Climate, Staff Quality, Curriculum Instruction & Assessment, Family & Community, School Context & Organization, and Technology).
+1. With the CLT, model how the process will work using 1 of the 4 areas (Demographics, Student Learning, Pererptions and Processes and programs.

 2. Using at least 3 predetermined questions from the guiding questions, which are posted at below, the principal should choose the questions that NEED to be addressed, not the 3 “easiest” questions to be addressed), provide the data to support the questions.